forgerock-dss/ForgeRock-Failure-Message-Auth-Node/README.md

 ![ScreenShot](./example2.png)

-If the collector input is set to Oh no login failed!
+If the collector input is set to Oh my something went wrong!

 The following is returned: